 » How much do psychologists in Arkansas make?

 Three Steps to Becoming a Psychologist in Arkansas

 Three essential steps define the process of becoming a licensed psychologist in Arkansas.
 First, you must complete specific educational requirements, usually including a bachelor’s degree, a master’s degree, and a doctoral degree in psychology.
+You can meet this requirement by attending one of the psychology schools in Arkansas or by completing a program in a state with equivalent requirements.
 Once those educational requirements are complete, you can begin the process of applying to the Arkansas Psychology Board for licensure, which includes its own set of steps.
 Although this process may seem complicated, the following guide will help you get through the process with ease.

 1. Earn a bachelor’s degree and (optionally) a master’s degree in psychology.